 But whereas camping might be seen as an activity to ‘get away from it all’ for a Western urbanite, Chinese people seem to have a higher tolerance level for crowds, even in outdoor activities.
 For many Chinese leisure seekers getting outdoors may mean going to a pretty crowded park or popular camping site.
 China’s high population density means that camping doesn’t necessarily mean getting away from the crowds.

 Younger Chinese consumers are also starting to show interest in a slower lifestyle with a very different set of values than earlier high-pressure, high-workload generations.
-It’s partly a rebellion against the high speed of urban life which has characterized recent Chinese history and powered its growth.
+It’s partly a rebellion against the high speed of urban life which has characterised recent Chinese history and powered its growth.

 As in many other parts of the world, the abrupt halt to regular life occasioned by the pandemic has caused many people to question the lifestyle they were previously living.
 Some cities in China have gone as far as proudly sporting the slow city label and resisted new fast food businesses from opening.